gallexi/darray/README.md

 Due to the fact that the handle to a darray is not actually the start of the darray's memory block, using `free` from `stdlib.h` on a darray will cause a runtime error.

 ### Resizing
 If you know how many elements a darray will need to hold for a particular section of code you can use `da_resize` or `da_reserve` to allocate proper storage ahead of time.
-The fundemental difference between resizing and reserving is that `da_resize` will alter both the length and capacity of the darray, while `da_reserve` will only alter the capacity of the darray.
+The fundamental difference between resizing and reserving is that `da_resize` will alter both the length and capacity of the darray, while `da_reserve` will only alter the capacity of the darray.

 ```C
 // Returns pointer the newly resized darray.